Advertiser disclosure

 Rankings are impersonal

-Furthermore, we should remember that students are human beings and not statistics.
+The chief pitfall of college rankings is how impersonal they are.
+Every student has their own priorities and needs.
+For example, some students need to live close by an institute of higher education for various reasons.
+We must remember that students are human beings and not statistics.
 A happy student will perform better in school and enjoy their experience more.
 If you know that you want to go to an urban school, but the highest-ranked school you get into is rural, you should not let that ranking make your decision for you.
 Each school has its own factors that cannot be quantified, but will affect a student’s chance of success.

 Rankings do not reflect strengths and weaknesses of individual academic programs

 After arriving at a school, a student will eventually decide on a major.
 Depending on the school and major, they might spend the vast majority of their time studying this field.
 But each academic department is separate at every school, and some are stronger than others.
 Let’s say a school is known for a strong engineering program but has a weak English program.
 The weak English program will drag their college ranking down.
 However, for a student who knows that they want to study engineering, this shouldn’t make any difference to them.
-They will view the school as weaker than it actually is, as the result of a department that does not affect them.
+They will view the school as weaker than it actually is as the result of a department that does not affect them.

 Unrelated factors can throw off schools’ scores